Unsure about entity vs. table? See Developers: Understand terminology in Microsoft Dataverse.

 Avoid applying changes to an entity included in the message because this will trigger a new Update event.

 Within the PostOperation stage you can register steps to use the asynchronous execution mode.
 These steps will run outside of the database transaction using the asynchronous service.

 The stage you should choose depends on the purpose of the extension.
 You don't need to apply all your business logic within a single step.
 You can apply multiple steps so that your logic about whether to allow a operation to proceed can be in the PreValidation stage and your logic to make modifications to the message properties can occur in the PostOperation stage.

-An exception thrown by your code at any stage will cause the entire transaction to be rolled back.
+An exception thrown by your code at any stage within the database transaction will cause the entire transaction to be rolled back.
 You should be careful to ensure that any possible exception cases are handled by your code.
 If you want to cancel the operation, you should detect this in the PreValidation stage and only throw a InvalidPluginExecutionException containing an appropriate message describing why the operation was cancelled.

 Multiple extensions can be registered for the same message and stage.
 Within the step registration the Execution Order value determines the order in which multiple extensions should be processed for a given stage.

-Information about registered steps is stored in the SdkMessageProcessingStep Entity.
+Information about registered steps is stored in the SdkMessageProcessingStep table.

-If your extension is an a Web hook or an Azure Service bus endpoint, the data that will be posted to the registered endpoint will be in form of a RemoteExecutionContext which implements both IPluginExecutionContext and IExecutionContext
+If your extension is an an Azure Service bus endpoint, Azure EventHub topic, or a Web hook, the data that will be posted to the registered endpoint will be in form of a RemoteExecutionContext which implements both IPluginExecutionContext and IExecutionContext

 For more information about the execution context, read Understand the execution context.